 JOSEPH P. VITERITTI

 Title: Chair, Thomas Hunter Professor of Public Policy (Publications|doc)

 Specializations: public policy, urban governance, education policy

 - Ph.D. in Political Science, City University of New York

 JOSEPH P. VITERITTI is the Thomas Hunter Professor of Public Policy and Chair of the Urban Affairs & Planning Department at Hunter College.
-He has also served as Faculty Chair of the Public Policy Program at the Roosevelt House Public Policy Institute.
+He is also a Professor of Education Policy at the CUNY Graduate Center and was Founding Chair of the Public Policy Program at the Roosevelt House Public Policy Institute.
 Prior to coming to Hunter in 2004, he had taught at Princeton University, New York University, Harvard University, and the State University of New York at Albany.

 Common Courses Taught

 - URBG 758 Governing the City